 Changing those trips to the park

 Taking younger children to the park generally involves parents and carers sitting on a bench, chatting with a drink in one hand, maybe a book in the other, and the occasional glance to check on your charges.
-Yet, with a great range of outdoor gym equipment available in parks up and down the country, why not join in and use their play time as your chance to get fitter and healthier?
+Yet, with a great range of outdoor gym equipment available in parks up and down the country, an exercise resistance bands set is one of the most popular choices for people who have a busy lifestyle (especially with kids).
+The band set is portable, lightweight, easy to use and can be taken to the playground park where mum/dad can do some resistance exercises while watching the kids.
+So it’s a great way to use their play time as your chance to get fitter and healthier?

 The benefits of outdoor gym equipment for mental and physical health